Why protect data privacy?

 Protecting personal data is not just a task, it is an obligation for every company.
 It is an investment in your reputation and in maintaining the trust of your customers and stakeholders.
 By taking these steps, you can not only meet legislative requirements, but also ensure that personal data is processed securely and responsibly.

-The first step to protecting personal data is to have a clear understanding of what data you collect, process and store.
+To protect personal data it is vital to have a clear understanding of what data you collect, process and store.
 Make a detailed overview of all types of personal data you handle and how you use it.
 This will form the basis of your data protection policy and procedures.
 Read how you can find your personal data here.

 Employees are a company’s first line of defense against data breaches.
 Therefore, it is important to ensure that they understand the importance of data protection and have the necessary education and training to handle personal data securely.
 Hold regular training exercises and updates to keep staff informed of the latest threats and best practices.
 Read more about awareness training here.